kirbs-btw/b25-model/README.md

 CBOW is better for Datasets with many fequent occuring words.
 Skip-Gram is better with many less frequent words ([Concluded here](https://iopscience.iop.org/article/10.1088/1742-6596/2634/1/012052/meta)).
 Still need to test what algorithm performes better or is it the case to create an own algorithm for embedding songs inside playlists.
 Both algorithms work with some kind of context window to understand the focused word.
 This type of window looking should not apply to playlists because there is the whole list relevant.

 ## ideas
-could also take a dataset of playlist with songs in it and embedding them like the "sentences" to get the style of the individual songs.
-Would be one step in the direction of understanding the songs.

 CBOW will be the main focuse here at

 Cleaning up the dataset for outliers to polish the accuracy of the trained model